ChowNow, a GrubHub competitor, raises $20 million Series B round

 HireSweet monitors Github and Stack Overflow to recommend you your next engineer

-ChowNow, an online food ordering service, has raised a $20 million Series B round led by Catalyst.
+ChowNow, an online food ordering service, has raised a $20 million Series B round led by Catalyst Investors.
 This round brings ChowNow’s total funding to nearly $40 million.

 “We were excited for [Catalyst] to get involved because they were behind Mindbody,” ChowNow CEO Chris Webb told TechCrunch.